Do I Need a Lawyer for My Car Accident or Injury Case?

 Loss of Consortium – a spouse of a personal injury victim could receive damages for the loss of emotional elements of marriage, such as affection, companionship, comfort, sexual relations, and assistance in life.
 Typically, the uninjured spouse will make the claim and their financial recovery depends on whether the injured spouse recovers damages.

 Loss of Enjoyment of Life – these damages involve the inability to enjoy daily life pleasures due to the injury.
 Loss of enjoyment of life is physical and mental limitations caused by a personal injury that impacts the victim's ability to participate in activities that gave them pleasure before the injury.
 This could include quality time with their family, recreational activity, hobbies, volunteer work, among others.

 Pain and Suffering – this award is for past and future physical pain involving the personal injury.
 In order to place a monetary value on pain and suffering, different factors are consider.
 These factors include the nature of the injury, severity, certainly of future pain, and how long the victim will likely be in pain.

 Punitive Damages – in some cases, a victim may be able to recover punitive damages, which are intended to punish the responsible person in cases where their actions were reckless or intentional.
 The primary goal of a punitive damage award is to discourage the responsible person and other people from engaging in the same harmful behavior in the future.
 A common example where punitive damages may be awarded is when a victim sustains injuries from a drunk driver.

 Should I Pursue an Injury Lawsuit?

 It's important to understand that not all injury cases are good candidates for pursuing a personal injury claim.
 This is why any accident case requires a clear understanding of California personal injury laws.

-Call a Los Angeles personal injury lawyer at out law firm for more information about what type of damages you may recover in your case.
+Call our law firm for more information about what type of damages you may recover in your case.